 - Have you seen a doctor in the last 90 days to treat your condition?
 Regular doctor visits put you one step closer to getting approved for Kentucky disability benefits.
 Otherwise, a Disability Determination Services (DDS) exam must confirm your condition stops you from working at least 12 months.
 A Kentucky disability lawyer can cover your doctor’s visits and medical records if you can’t afford them yourself.

-- Are you currently aged 18-65 and not receiving any Social Security benefits?
-The SSDI program stops paying Kentucky disability once you reach full retirement age.
-That’s because SSDI automatically converts into regular Social Security once you reach your full retirement age (FRA).
+- Are you currently aged 18-66 and not receiving any Social Security benefits?
+The SSDI program stops paying Kentucky disability once you turn 67.
+That’s because SSDI automatically converts into regular Social Security once that birthday passes.

 Did you have any “no” answers?
 Don’t worry, Kentucky disability benefits from the SSI program may still be available to you!